- Abstract Submission Guidelines

 - Final Manuscript Submission Guidelines

 For any questions or comments, please email at firstname.lastname@example.org

-We are now seeking abstract submissions for the 2021 Volume 18 issue.
-Articles for this issue can cover the following, but are not limited to:
+We are now seeking abstract submissions for the 2022 Volume 19 issue.

-In order to develop a platform for ideas on planning issues, we are interested in publishing both scholarly research and other, more varied forms of articles.
-Therefore, Planning Forum is seeking abstracts for three types of submissions:
+In order to develop a platform for ideas on diverse planning issues, we are interested in publishing both scholarly research and other, more varied forms of articles.
+Therefore, Planning Forum is seeking abstracts for four types of submissions:

 The Inquiry section is for original scholarly research and is double-blind peer-reviewed.
 Submissions for this section should not exceed 6,000 words and 5 images (if applicable).

 Articles in the Explorations section may take a variety of forms.
 Critical, theoretical, and exploratory essays, personal or journalistic accounts, interviews, and conversations are all welcome.
 Submissions for the Explorations section are limited to approximately 1,500 words and 3 images (if applicable).

 Submissions to the Photo Essays section can be a series, montage or a collage of photographic images with captions and comments.
 Submissions are limited to approximately 500 words and 10 original images.

 Book review submissions should be analytical rather than descriptive and evaluate the book’s contribution to the related field(s).
 Submissions are limited to 800 words.